-The New Year is a notoriously difficult trading period for many pubs, so you need to think ahead to bring customers back in to your pub, even if they think they’re partied out and skint!
-Whilst all these ideas will not suit your pub some will and as many are very low cost to implement they are worth a try.
+The New Year is a notoriously difficult trading period for many pubs, but the doldrums can hit a pub at any time and for no apparent reason.
+You need to think quickly to bring customers back in to your pub.
+Whilst all of these ideas may not suit your pub, some will, and as many are very low cost to implement they are worth a try.

 As with everything planning and ease of execution are paramount – some of these ideas are harder to plan and implement than others.
 Some of these ideas involve increasing sales of alcohol and extra care should be taken to ensure promotions are run responsibly and sensibly.

 Make sure that all your staff know how these sales building mechanics work and encourage them to talk them up and incentivise them.
 At the end of each idea is a key to how EASY or HARD it is to implement and if it involves alcohol a CAUTION (if appropriate) to run the promotion responsibly, some will entail an modest outlay £.